Tips for Shooting Video That Can Be Heard As Well As Seen!

 on the video soundtrack.

-- Always monitor your sound as best you can when you shoot!
+* Always monitor your sound as best you can when you're shooting your footage!

-Tips for Best Possible Audio Quality Reproduction When Shooting with the Camera's Microphone…
+Tips for the Best Possible Audio Quality Reproduction When Shooting with the Camera's Microphone...

 - Look and see where the camcorder microphone is on your camcorder.
 In the small cameras, they are sometimes in strange places!
 Think about the direction the sound is coming from and how your microphone can pick it up the best.
 Knowing this will give you a good idea on how you can best position the camcorder for the highest quality sound pickup while you're shooting.